Memorials to George Floyd: Organizations

-George Floyd Global Memorial is a 501(c)3 organization in Minneapolis, Minnesota, with a headquarters' office on the 3500 block of Chicago Avenue.
+George Floyd Global Memorial is a 501(c)3 organization in Minneapolis, Minnesota, with a headquarters office on the 3500 block of Chicago Avenue.
 The organization acts as a curator of the demonstrator-installed art exhibits at George Floyd Square.
 Its mission is to inventory, collect, and preserve the public art installations and the approximately 5,000 offerings that were left by visitors.

-George Floyd Memorial Foundation, is a non-profit organization founded by George Floyd's sister, Bridgett Floyd, in Mooresville, North Carolina.
+The George Floyd Memorial Foundation is a non-profit organization founded by George Floyd's sister, Bridgett Floyd, in Mooresville, North Carolina.

+The George Floyd Community Benevolence Fund, later renamed the Ward 8 Community Benevolence Fund, is a non-profit organization of Floyd's family and estate.
+The fund was seeded from $500,000 of the $27 million wrongful death settlement between the City of Minneapolis and George Floyd's family.
+The fund has awarded grants of between $5,000 and $25,000 to organizations and businesses to the neighborhood surrounding the East 38th Street and Chicago Avenue South in Minneapolis where Floyd was murdered.

 Protests and campaigns

 The George Floyd protests began in Minneapolis on May 26, 2020.
 Protests were held in the United States and in other countries in reaction to Floyd's murder and in his memory.
 The street intersection where Floyd was murdered was held by demonstrators during the George Floyd Square occupied protest.

 "Justice for George Floyd”, a Change.org petition, as launched on May 30, 2020.
 As of early July 2020, the petition had nearly 19 million signatures, making it the most signed petition in the history of the platform.

 Official George Floyd Memorial Fund was established by Philonise Floyd, George Floyd's brother, in the aftermath of the murder to cover funeral expenses and education expenses for Floyd's children.
 One week after the tragedy and only four days after the start of the fund, it raised $7 million, putting it in ranking as one of the most highly funded GoFundMe campaigns at the time.

 Commitment March: Get Your Knee Off Our Necks was an event held in Washington, D.C., on August 28, 2020.
 The march was organized by the National Action Network, and was led by Al Sharpton and Martin Luther King III.
-The march's speakers included relatives of George Floyd, Breonna Taylor, Jacob Blake, among others.
+The march's speakers included relatives of George Floyd, Breonna Taylor, Jacob Blake, and others.